 On the club front, Russian sides have twice captured the UEFA Cup.
 PFC CSKA Moskva were first in 2005, defeating Sporting Clube de Portugal, before FC Zenit emulated them by brushing off Rangers FC in 2008.
 Zenit also became the first Russian UEFA Super Cup winners.
 In Soviet times, Ukrainian outfit FC Dynamo Kyiv landed the European Cup Winners' Cup in 1975 and 1986, plus the UEFA Super Cup in 1976; Georgia's FC Dinamo Tbilisi collected the Cup Winners' Cup in 1981.

 Russia's football story has been further embellished by great players.
 Heading any roll of honour are three European Footballers of the Year – Lev Yashin (Ballon d'Or winner 1963), Oleh Blokhin (1975), Igor Belanov (1986) – and Rinat Dasaev who was named the world's leading goalkeeper in 1988.
-A stellar future is also in prospect after Russia was anointed as host nation of the 2018 World Cup following a decision by FIFA's Executive Committee in December 2010.
+A stellar future is also in prospect after Russia was anointed as host nation of the 2018 World Cup following a decision by FIFA's Executive Committee in December 2010 while St Petersburg was chosen as a host city for UEFA EURO 2020.